Mountaineering Basics: How to Get Into Mountaineering

 If you plan on climbing technical rock, here’s what you’ll need to know:

-• Multi-pitch techniques: belaying from above, addressing and building the anchor, rope management
+Multi-pitch techniques: belaying from above, assessing and building the anchor, rope management

 Snow Skills for Mountaineering

-• Avalanche and snow science (I mentioned this above, but it is actually that important)
+Avalanche and snow science (I mentioned this above, but it is truly that important)

-• Safe use of crampons and ice ax, self arresting and safe glissading.
+Safe use of crampons and ice axe, self arresting and safe glissading

 12. Mentorship in the Mountains

 Now that you understand a little more about how to become a mountaineer, and you understand what skills you need to know to summit a mountain, it’s time to find a mentor.
-Mentorships have been made easier thanks to social media.
-There are a wide variety of outdoor groups and guiding services where you can find your mentor.
+Mentorships have been made easier thanks to social media, and there are a wide variety of outdoor groups and guiding services where you can find your mentor.

 13. Practice, Practice, Practice!